Table of Contents

 Example

-To illustrate the concept of dual legal basis, let’s consider a hospital processing a patient’s health data:
+To illustrate the concept of double materiality, let’s consider a hospital processing a patient’s health data:

 - The hospital processes the patient’s data to fulfil a public authority task assigned by the state, using Article 6(1)(e) as its legal basis.